Congratulations, you’ve survived the preschool years!

 Once you’ve established your emergency fund (and after getting an employer match for your retirement savings), consider directing extra cash toward getting rid of any high-interest debt.
 That’ll free up more money each month and make it easier to hit other financial goals.

-You might start by focusing on the account with the highest interest rate, while continuing to make minimum payments on any other accounts.
+You might try the "snowball method," which means you'd start by focusing on the account with the highest interest rate, while continuing to make minimum payments on any other accounts.
 Once that’s paid off, you can redirect your cash to the account with the next-highest rate.

 In order to succeed socially in elementary school, children need to know how to share—a skill not everyone practices in preschool.
 Think broadly about sharing: In addition to physical objects, it’s important for 5-year-olds to understand how to share physical space and the attention of others.
 Practice by playing games that require taking turns or hosting playdates in your home.